Acid-Fast Bacillus (AFB) Testing

 What is the difference between multidrug-resistant TB (MDR-TB) and extensively-resistant TB (XDR-TB)?

-Why is the doctor asking me to take my TB medication in the presence of a nurse?
+Why is my healthcare provider asking me to take my TB medication in the presence of a nurse?

 Besides TB, what other types of mycobacteria can be identified with AFB testing?